rgoomar/meteor-chat-app/README.md

 ```

 We cant store data without a Mongo collection, so lets create it
-NOTE: Have it outside of the `Meteor.isClient` because you want the collection on both the client and server
+NOTE: Have it outside of the `Meteor.isClient` statement because you want the collection on both the client and server
 ```javascript
 Messages = new Mongo.Collection('messages');
 ```